g-male/darin-portfolio/content/capturing/editorial/sota-at-knock-twice.md

 postyear: "2024"
 contentdesc: editorial
 ---
-Sota, shot and edited by me for Knock Twice, 2024.
+Sota Mori, shot and edited by me for Knock Twice, Toronto.